 The best location to grow broad beans

 The rule of thumb is that all flowering and fruiting plants need full sun exposure.
 That is a minimum of six hours of direct light.
 Fava beans, however, will grow almost anywhere.

 In general, there are no special soil requirements for growing legumes.
 It just needs to be well-draining to prevent seed and root rot.
-Legumes are nitrogen fixers, which means they make their own Nitrogen to grow.
-For this reason, they are also grown as a ground cover to give the soil some rest and replenish it once done growing.
+In addition, legumes are nitrogen fixers, so they do feed themselves.
+For this reason, they are also grown as a ground cover to give the soil some rest and replenish it once done producing.

-Being cool-season crops, broad beans can survive on the seasonal rainfall.
+Since they are cool-season crops, broad beans can survive on the seasonal rainfall.
 But in case of a drought, supplemental watering is helpful.
-Constant moisture eliminates stress and the plants will grow healthier and stronger.
-Provide supplemental water before the soil goes bone-dry.
+Constant moisture eliminates stress, and the plants will grow healthier and more robust.
+Provide additional water before the soil goes bone-dry.

-Fava beans, like their legume cousins, do not need any extra fertilization.
-In fact, feeding them may cause more problems.
+Like their legume cousins, Fava beans do not need extra fertilization.
+Feeding them may cause more problems.

 Legumes have a symbiotic relationship with certain soil bacteria.
-The Rhizobia bacteria invade the legumes’ roots to feed on the nutrients and energy provided.
-In return, this bacteria fixes the nitrogen found in the air for the plant to use.
+For example, the Rhizobia bacteria invade the legumes’ roots to feed on the nutrients and energy provided.
+In return, this bacteria fixes the Nitrogen found in the air for the plant to use.

-The multiplication of bacteria causes nodules to form on the roots, where Nitrogen is stored.
-Legumes use this Nitrogen during their growth.
+The multiplication of bacteria causes nodules to form on the roots, where Nitrogen is stored, making it available to the plant to use during its growth.
 Extra Nitrogen is released only when the plants are dead and turned into the soil.

 The only way for the soil to benefit from Nitrogen leftover from legume plants is by leaving their roots in the ground at the end of the season.
-Either chop down the plants and turn them into the soil or cut them at the base.
+Then, either chop down the plants and turn them into the soil or cut them at the base.

 How long does it take for broad beans to set fruit?

 Broad beans planted in early fall should start flowering around February.
-First blooms appear at the bottom of the plant then they start spreading through the top.
+First blooms appear at the bottom of the plant, and then they start spreading through the top.
 The blooms last a day or two before falling and allowing the pod to form.